-Every competitive exam comprises of some commonly included sections such as quantitative aptitude and logical reasoning that aim to assess the candidate’s critical thinking and analytical skills.
-Many students find the quantitative aptitude section complex and confusing because it centrally comprises of basic and advanced mathematical concepts.
-You need to have a good grasp over foundational concepts of Mathematics in order to ace the quantitative aptitude questions.
+Every competitive exam comprises some commonly included sections such as quantitative aptitude and logical reasoning that aim to assess the candidate’s critical thinking and analytical skills.
+Many students find the quantitative aptitude section complex and confusing because it centrally comprises basic and advanced mathematical concepts.
+You need to have a good grasp of foundational concepts of Mathematics in order to ace the quantitative aptitude questions.
 One such foundational concept is LCM and HCF which are mainly a part of mathematical topics covered during the secondary education level.
-If you need to brush up your knowledge of these two concepts, this blog aims to provide you with a complete guide on effectively solving questions regarding LCM and HCF for competitive exams.
+If you need to brush up on your knowledge of these two concepts, this blog aims to provide you with a complete guide on effectively solving questions regarding LCM and HCF for competitive exams.

 This Blog Includes:

 LCM and HCF are those mathematical concepts that we learn in 5th or 6th standard.
 So, by the time we start preparing for competitive exams, students often forget what these two are and need to relearn them.
 These are generally concerned with calculating the common factors and multiples of any two numbers.
 Let’s take a detailed look at what LCM and HCF mean:

 What is LCM?

 LCM stands for Lowest Common Multiple of two or more numbers.
 For example, if we take two small numbers 3 & 5, their LCM would be 3*5, i.e. 15.
 This would be the smallest possible positive number that would be divisible by both 3 and 5.
 This can be understood by,

 Here, the Lowest Common Multiple, i.e. LCM of 3 and 5 would be 15.

 What is HCF?